bambielli/bambielli.github.io/_til/2016-12-28-postgres-extensions-citext.md

 ### The CITEXT Extension

 Postgres has a column extension called CITEXT (stands for case-insensitive extension).
 This type allows one to query for the column in a case insensitive manner.
-From the docs:

 {%highlight sql%}
 CREATE TABLE users (
-    nick CITEXT PRIMARY KEY,
+    nickname CITEXT PRIMARY KEY,
-    pass TEXT   NOT NULL
+    full_name TEXT NOT NULL
 );

-INSERT INTO users VALUES ( 'larry',  md5(random()::text) );
-INSERT INTO users VALUES ( 'Tom',    md5(random()::text) );
-INSERT INTO users VALUES ( 'Damian', md5(random()::text) );
-INSERT INTO users VALUES ( 'NEAL',   md5(random()::text) );
+INSERT INTO users VALUES ( 'brian',  'Brian Ambielli'  );
-INSERT INTO users VALUES ( 'Bjørn',  md5(random()::text) );
+INSERT INTO users VALUES ( 'Lauren', 'Lauren Ambielli' );

-SELECT * FROM users WHERE nick = 'Larry';
+SELECT * FROM users WHERE nickname = 'Brian';
 {%endhighlight%}

-In the above scenario, the row that contains the value "larry" would be returned, even though the query was for `nick = 'Larry'`.
+In the above scenario, the row that contains the value "brian" would be returned, even though the query was for `nickname = 'Brian'`.
 This is because the Postgres does a case-insensitive comparison of CITEXT columns by converting the query string and the value of the comparing column to lowercase using LOWER.

 Data is not stored as lowercase; rows are just returned as if both the query and row value were lower case.